Water-Melon/Melon/docs/en/rbtree.md

 - `1` The first argument is greater than the second argument

 `data_free` is used to free the user resources pointed to by `data` in the `mln_rbtree_node_t` structure.
 Set `NULL` if user resources do not need to be released.
 This function has only one parameter which is the same type of structure as `data` in `mln_rbtree_node_t`.

-`cache` is used to indicate whether the red-black tree caches the red-black tree node structure that has been released user resources. **Note**, all node structures are cached.

 Return value: return `mln_rbtree_t` pointer successfully, otherwise return `NULL`